InvirganceDocumentation/convirgance-docs/docs/concepts.md

 analytics, and define more complex relationships than ever before.
 This growth in data sizes strains the classic model of object mapping to its breaking point.

-Convirgance embraces modern data by building upon unix streams.
-Bytes are translated into records which can be easily transformed and serialized back into a unix stream of bytes once again.
+Convirgance embraces modern data by building upon unix streams to implement a Data Flow pattern.
+Bytes are translated into records which can be easily transformed and then serialized back into a unix stream of bytes once processed.

 ## Records